-You and your employer usually contribute to the plan and the funds are then invested in a pension fund.
-Your employer manages the investment and it’s their responsibility to make sure that funds are available to make payments later down the road.
+You and your employer usually contribute to the plan, and the funds are then invested in a pension fund.
+Your employer manages the investment and is responsible for ensuring that funds are available to make payments in the future.
 Your employer bears all the investment risk.

 Defined Contribution Pension Plan